-The Local Sports Partnership Initiative was developed by the Irish Sports Council in order to create a national structure to co-ordinate and promote the development of sport and physical activity at local level.
+The Local Sports Partnership Initiative was developed by Sport Ireland in order to create a national structure to co-ordinate and promote the development of sport and physical activity at local level.
 The initiative was created following widespread consultation with other agencies and organisations with an interest in the development of sport.

 - Enhanced planning of sport at local level.